Nachtalb/XenianBot/README.md

 ### List of indirect commands:
+- Instagram Auto Link: Turn on `/download_mode` and send links to Instargam posts to auto-download them
 - Download Stickers: Turn on `/download_mode` and send stickers
-- Download Gifs: Turn on `/download_mode` and send videos
+- Download Gifs: Turn on `/download_mode` and send videos and gifs
+- Video from URL: Turn on `/download_mode` and send links to videos like a youtube video
 - Reverse Gif / Video Search: Turn off `/download_mode` and send a video or a gif to search for it online.
+- Reverse Image Search: Turn off `/download_mode` and send an image to search for it online.
 - Reverse Sticker Search: Turn off `/download_mode` and send a sticker to search for it online.
-- Reverse Image Search: Turn off `/download_mode` and send an image to search for it online.
 - Calculator: Solve equations you send me, to get a full list of supported math functions use `/maths`

 ## Contributions